abpframework/abp/docs/en/Tutorials/Part-5.md

 ### JavaScript Side

 Books table in the book management page has an actions button for each row.
-The actions button includes *Edit* and *Delete* action:
+The actions button includes *Edit* and *Delete* actions:

 ![bookstore-edit-delete-actions](images/bookstore-edit-delete-actions.png)